ratioSolver/.github/profile/README.md

-## Ratio
+## ratioSolver

 Ratio is a latin word meaning *reason*, *reasoning*, *explanation*, *plan*, etc.
-Taking inspiration from the original meaning of the Latin word, this organization aims to gather a set of tools to support different forms of reasoning.
+Taking inspiration from the original meaning of the Latin word, this organization aims to gather a set of tools to support different forms of reasoning such as *deduction* and *abduction*, enriching them with constraint-based reasoning.